ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 <h3 id="container">A Container for Our Chart</h3>

 You'll want to get your hands dirty at this point and create something.
 It's a good idea to create a **container** for your chart HTML.
-We'll use a `<div>` element for this.
+We'll use a `<div>` element that lives inside `<body>` for this.

 In **HTML**, we construct the `<div>` container like so: